 Assistant Manager Cover Letter Writing Tips

-When it comes to finding jobs as a Assistant Manager, remember that your cover letter is your calling card.
-Make sure your cover letter stands out from the others by following these do’s and don’ts.
+When it comes to finding jobs as an Assistant Manager, remember that your cover letter is your calling card.
+Make sure your cover letter stands out from the others by following these dos and don’ts.

-- Don’t overuse personal pronouns.
-It can be difficult not to talk about your experiences without beginning with ?I,” but cutting out overuse of personal pronouns makes a much better impression.
+Don’t overuse personal pronouns.
+It can be difficult not to talk about your experiences without beginning with “I”, but cutting out the overuse of personal pronouns makes a much better impression.

 *The names and logos of the companies referred to in this page are all trademarks of their respective holders.
 Unless specifically stated otherwise, such references are not intended to imply any affiliation or association with LiveCareer.